I love Kacey Musgrave’s song, “Family is Family:

 Holiday “Rules of Engagement”

 Introductions–No Guessing Games

-Everyone is always excited to see family and friend that they have not seen for some time.
+Everyone is always excited to see family and friends that they have not seen for some time.
 You can help out the person living with dementia by introducing everyone…especially family members who the person living with dementia does not see regularly.
 It’s sad, but grandchildren who visit twice a year are more at risk for “being forgotten” than the grandchildren who pop by nearly every day.
 Facetime and other virtual interactions are good; there does come a time in the severe stage where even virtual interactions may not help with recognizing family members.